Welcome to Caps Of Love: Helping the disabled

 The sorting is time-consuming and tedious but necessary to provide a pure plastic result for recycling.

-The sorted caps are then placed in large recycled boxes that I use for storage until they are shipped to the recycling plant.
+The 2 different grades of sorted caps are then placed in large recycled boxes that I use for storage until they are shipped to the recycling plant.